eijikominami/aws-cloudformation-templates/static-website-hosting/README.md

 ``AWSCloudFormationTemplates/static-website-hosting`` builds ``Amazon CloudFront``, ``Amazon S3`` and related resources for **static website hosting**.

+## Prerequisites

+Before deploying this template, ensure you have:

+- Domain name registered and Route53 hosted zone configured
+- SSL certificate created in AWS Certificate Manager (in us-east-1 for CloudFront)
+- S3 bucket for storing website artifacts and logs
+- Understanding of CloudFront distribution and caching behavior

 ## TL;DR

 If you just want to deploy the stack follow these steps.